montagejs/montagejs.org/_posts/2013-10-24-BEM-syntax-with-ux-in-mind.md

 Now what if the component or child element consists of multiple words?
 We could use underscores like `component_name-element_name`.
 It would still be double-clickable, but readability suffers since it's harder to see what belongs together.
 Better to use __camelCase__ which groups each part visually: `componentName-elementName`.

 ### MainComponent
 OK, I think we're getting closer.
 As a last rule, for the "main" component we use `CamelCase`.
-The reason for it is to add __more emphasis__ and make it easier to spot what the main component is and what "just" a child element.
-Also when using a namespace, the component moves to the second position, which makes it even more important to make it stick out more: `package-Component-childElement`
+The reason for it is to add __emphasis__ and make it easier to distinguish the main component from a child element.
+Also when using a namespace, the component moves to the second position, which makes it even more important to have it stick out: `package-Component-childElement`

 ### --variation
-We kept the otherwise more commonly used double hyphens (--) for __variations__. `digit-Progress--small`.
-It makes somewhat sense, because it pulls the variation (--small) visually more apart and makes it look like it's something "different" than an actual element.
+We kept the more commonly used double hyphens (--) for __variations__. `digit-Progress--small`.
+It makes sense, because it pulls the variation (--small) visually more apart and makes it look like it's something "different" than an actual element.

 -------------

 So that's about it.
-For more details, you can head over to the CSS part of our [naming conventions](http://montagejs.org/docs/naming-conventions.html#toc_3) or take a look at [SUIT framework](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md), which started to use the same syntax and documented it really well.
+For more details, you can read up on the CSS part of our [naming conventions](http://montagejs.org/docs/naming-conventions.html#toc_3) or take a look at [SUIT framework](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md), which started to use the same syntax and documented it really well.

-In the end, whatever [Shade of BEM](http://blog.kaelig.fr/post/48196348743/fifty-shades-of-bem) you choose to cook with probably depends on your personal taste, but thinking about a great UX by improving usability and readability shouldn't hurt either.
+In the end, whatever [Shade of BEM](http://blog.kaelig.fr/post/48196348743/fifty-shades-of-bem) you choose to cook with probably depends on your personal taste, but thinking about a great UX by improving usability and readability won't hurt either.